phthom/icpdiscovery/1-Installation.md

-You can have a look into that file (there is a lot of features that you can implement like GlusterFS or VMware network SDN).
+You can have a look into that file (there is a lot of features that you can implement like GlusterFS or VMware network SDN or Minio Object Storage).

 By default the admin password is not set.
 You can see this by searching in the config.yaml file: